achillean/shodan-python/docs/tutorial.rst

 Looking up a host
 -----------------

-To see what Shodan has available on a specific IP we can use the :py:func:`WebAPI.host` function:
+To see what Shodan has available on a specific IP we can use the :py:func:`Shodan.host` function:

 .. code-block:: python